St. Paul's Cathedral (Buffalo, New York)

 St. Paul's Cathedral is the cathedral of the Episcopal Diocese of Western New York and a landmark of downtown Buffalo, New York.
 The church sits on a triangular lot bounded by Church St., Pearl St., Erie St., and Main St. It was built in 1849–1851 to a design by Richard Upjohn, and was believed by him to be his finest work.
-Its interior was gutted by fire in 1888, and was redesigned thereafter by Robert W. Gibson, and it was designated a National Historic Landmark in 1987 for its architecture.
+Its interior was gutted by fire in 1888, and was redesigned thereafter by Robert W. Gibson.
+It was designated a National Historic Landmark in 1987 for its architecture.

+The cathedral reported 220 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $176,178 with average Sunday attendance (ASA) of 53.

 History

 In 1848, vestrymen of St. Paul's in Buffalo formed a building committee to erect a new stone church.
 Being familiar with architect Richard Upjohn's work through his recently completed Trinity Church in New York City, they desired no other architect for the job, and immediately engaged Upjohn for the commission.